twerkmeister/tokenflood/README.md

 ## Heuristic Load Testing

 Tokenflood does not need specific prompt data to run tests.
-Instead, it only needs metadata about the prompt and task: prompt length, prefix length and output lengths.
+Instead, it only needs metadata about the prompt and task: prompt length, prefix length, and output lengths.
 All counted in tokens.
 This allows for swift testing of alternative configurations and loads.
 Changing the token counts in the load types is a matter of seconds as opposed to having to adjust implementations and reobserving prompts of a system.
 Additionally,